 *Drysuit Upgrade and Advanced Open Water

 It is highly recommended to upgrade to the drysuit upgrade for students that get cold easily or diving in January to March and October to December.
-When you opt to do the Open Water course in a drysuit get pool and ocean training in a drysuit.
+When you opt to do the Open Water course in a drysuit you get a confined pool session and ocean training in a drysuit.
 To honour this additional training and the $99.95 upgrade fee (this is an entirely optional, but highly recommended upgrade) we offer Open Water students a discount on the Advanced Open Water course in a drysuit: If taken within 3 months of an Open Water course, students receive a $70 credit towards the Advanced Open Water course.

 1 50% off 24-hour Equipment Rental: to be used within 3 months of course completion date.
 Students are encouraged to get out diving once they’re certified.
 This rental includes all essential gear, including 1 tank.
 If students opt for drysuit upgrade during the Open Water course, a drysuit is included in this rental.
 The value of this rental is over $100.